Connection lost. Please refresh the page.

 Bony structures of the mandible.

-The mandible is the largest bone of the fascial skeleton (viscerocranium).
+The mandible is the largest bone of the facial skeleton (viscerocranium).
 Besides the bones of the middle ear, the mandible is the only mobile bone in the skull.
 Unlike other bones of the skull, the mandible doesn’t articulate with the surrounding bones via sutures, but rather via a synovial joint called the temporomandibular joint.
 This joint allows the mandible to be attached to the skull while at the same time being capable of producing various translatory and rotatory movements.
 These movements allow complex actions like chewing and speaking.

 The mandible consists of two main parts: a body and two rami.
-These parts feature various anatomical landmarks participate in important functions of the mandible, for example housing the teeth and providing the passage for neurovascular structures.
+These parts feature various anatomical landmarks that participate in important functions of the mandible, for example housing the teeth and providing the passage for neurovascular structures.

 This article will discuss the anatomy of the mandible.